joofixd/joofi-osu-skins/README.md

 # my osu! skins (mixed skins and other people's skins. not a single one is my original creation)
 skins that i use frequently and/or like a lot

-# MAIN SKINS LABELED
+# MAIN SKINS ARE LABELED

-skins are in alphabetical order, except for a few which may be in chronological order and other logical orders (ie: "bwpgy (og)" before "bwpgy" because it was the original version)
+all skins are in alphabetical order, except for a few which may be in chronological order and other logical orders (ie: "bwpgy (og)" before "bwpgy" because it was the original version)

 # INFO